Finax Blog

 How to Keep Your Head During Market Downturns When Everyone Around You Is Losing It?

 I'm sure you know the feeling.
 The financial markets have started to decline, and you’ve invested in them.
-What you knew was an integral part of investing, but hadn't yet experienced yourself, suddenly happens – your portfolio abruptly starts losing units or low tens of percentages.
+What you knew was an integral part of investing, but hadn't yet experienced yourself, suddenly happens – your portfolio abruptly starts losing value or declines by tens of percentage points.
 The media is full of catastrophic predictions, and social networks are buzzing with the desperation of speculators who didn't get out of the market in time.
 However, you may also be on the "other" side and, after months of hesitation, wondering if it is finally time to get in and start investing.
 But how to do it without getting burned?

 I've been in both situations many times, so I know that uncomfortable feeling in the pit of my stomach well.
 However, I've always been able to lean on a few basic rules to help me calm down and ensure that my emotions, however turbulent, didn't overwhelm my sanity.